Methods of Payment

 Import duties and value added tax (VAT) are applied to the CIF (Cost Insurance Freight) value of goods.
 The rate of import duties is the same rate as applied by all EU countries.
 Since products coming from other EU member states enter Belgium duty free, U.S. products often start off with an average 5-6 % price disadvantage.
 By offering favorable credit terms, U.S. suppliers can help their importers offset a portion of that disadvantage.

-Banking Systems: The Belgian banking system has long been known to be a sophisticated and liberal banking system.
+The Belgian banking system has long been known to be a sophisticated and liberal banking system.
 Standardized customer account numbers for all financial intermediaries are widely used, and internet and phone banking are well developed.
 There are no restrictions on the free movement of capital and regulatory requirements are minimal.
 There is a particularly wide and flexible range of loan products offered to companies, with no discrimination as to the nationality of the investor.
 There are also many options available when it comes to raising risk capital.
 Thanks to an efficient branch network, there is a large number of Belgian and foreign banks servicing the country.
 Due to the sheer volume of international business carried out in Belgium, more than half of all banking transactions are international financial transactions.
-The majority of Belgian banks also have an extensive international network based on strategically located branches in the main financial markets around the world.
+Most Belgian banks also have an extensive international network based on strategically located branches in the main financial markets around the world.
 A number of the 106 banks located in Belgium feature prominently in the top 100 international banks.
-The combined assets of the three main banks (Fortis, ING and KB Group) amount to $370 billion.
+The combined assets of the three main banks (BNP Paribas-Fortis, ING Belgium and KBC Group) amount to $770 billion.

 Domestic and foreign banks in Belgium are represented by the Belgian Bankers’ Association (BBA).
 Since June 2003, the BBA has been part of the recently created professional organization that represents the whole Belgian financial sector (banks, investment funds, leasing companies, stockbrokers, asset managers and companies offering credit to the household sector), called Febelfin.

-The four main Belgian banks are ING, Dexia Bank, BNP Paribas-Fortis and KBC.
-A full range of financial services is offered, with special account facilities for non-Belgian nationals.
+The four main Belgian banks are ING Belgium, Belfius, BNP Paribas-Fortis and KBC.
+They offer a full range of financial services, with special account facilities for non-Belgian nationals.
 Banking services are also available from the Post Office.
 Banking hours are normally 9.00 a.m. to 4.00 p.m., Monday through Friday.

 The main bankcard used in Belgium is the Mister Cash-Bancontact debit card, issued along with a PIN number upon opening a bank account in Belgium.
 In order to open an account, proof of identity, such as a passport, is required.
 The Bancontact card can be used to withdraw cash at ATMs, and to pay for almost anything in Belgium, from a newspaper, parking meter, gasoline, or a loaf of bread from the bakery.
 Credit options are also available on application.
 All bank ATMs in Belgium accept the Bancontact card; some accept MasterCard, Visa and other credit and debit cards.
 The major credit cards are generally accepted in stores, restaurants, and hotels.

-As the deterioration in credit market conditions impacted the solvency of Fortis, the governments of Belgium, Luxembourg and the Netherlands invested EUR 11.2 billion in the group in September 2008.
-Later, the French bank BNP Paribas announced the acquisition of Fortis, which would make it the largest holder of retail deposit in the 15-member euro area.
+As the deterioration in credit market conditions during the 2008-2009 Financial Crisis affected the solvency of Fortis, the governments of Belgium, Luxembourg and the Netherlands invested EUR 11.2 billion in the group in September 2008.
+In 2009, the French bank BNP Paribas announced the acquisition of Fortis, which would make it the largest holder of retail deposits in the 20-member euro area.
 This acquisition was negotiated with the Belgian authorities to prevent the bank from collapsing and triggering a breakdown in the financial system.
 Since May 12, 2009, Fortis bank has been controlled by BNP Paribas.